Okunoshima

 How do I get to Okunoshima (Rabbit Island)?

 Take the JR Kure Line to Tadanoumi Station (about 1.5 hours from Hiroshima).
-From there, walk 5 minutes to the ferry terminal.
-Ferries run every 30-60 minutes and take 12-15 minutes.
-Check the schedule as the last ferry returns around 5-6pm.
-Day trip possible but staying overnight at Kyukamura allows more rabbit time.
+From there it's a 5-minute walk to the ferry terminal.
+Ferries run every 30–60 minutes and take 12–15 minutes.
+Check the schedule — the last ferry back is around 5–6 PM.
+A day trip works, but staying overnight at the Kyukamura resort gives you the rabbits in the early morning and evening when most day-trippers have left.

 Can I feed the rabbits on Okunoshima?

-Yes, but bring your own rabbit-safe food—fresh vegetables like cabbage, carrots, and leafy greens are best.
-Don't feed bread, crackers, or human snacks.
-You can buy rabbit food at Tadanoumi Station before the ferry.
-The rabbits are most active (and hungry) in early morning and late afternoon.
+Yes, but bring your own rabbit-safe food — fresh vegetables like cabbage, carrots, and leafy greens are best.
+Avoid bread, crackers, and human snacks, which make the rabbits sick.
+You can buy proper rabbit food at shops near Tadanoumi Station before boarding the ferry.
+The rabbits are most active and hungry in the early morning and late afternoon.

 What else is there to do on Okunoshima?

-The island has a dark history as a WWII poison gas factory—visit the Poison Gas Museum (free) to learn about it.
-Rent bikes to explore ruins of the old facilities scattered around the island.
-The Kyukamura resort has hot spring baths and a restaurant.
-Swimming beaches open in summer.
-The island loop is about 4km.
+The island has a sobering history as a secret WWII poison gas factory — the Poison Gas Museum near the ferry pier (small admission) explains it well.
+Rent bikes (around 600 yen for 4 hours from the Kyukamura) to explore the wartime ruins scattered around the island.
+The Kyukamura resort has hot spring baths open to day visitors and a restaurant.
+Swimming beaches open in summer, and the island loop is about 4 km.

 🎯 Other Attraction in Hiroshima